mthom/scryer-prolog/README.md

       characters, using a packed internal representation.
 - [ ] clp(B) and clp(ℤ) as builtin libraries (_in progress_).
 - [ ] Streams and predicates for stream control (_in progress_).
-- [ ] An incremental compacting garbage collector satisfying the five properties of "Precise Garbage Collection in Prolog."
+- [ ] A compacting garbage collector satisfying the five properties of "Precise Garbage Collection in Prolog."
 - [ ] Mode declarations.